DJDavid98/Beat-Saber-Overlay/README.md

 ## Features

-The overlay works with either of the two mods, but in order to use BSDataPuller (which now appears to be unmaintained) as the data source add `?source=BSDP` to the URL.
-BeatSaberPlus (`?source=BSPlus`) is used as the default source.
+The overlay works with either of the two mods.
+In order to use a specific one as the data source, add `?source=` followed by a data source's code to the URL.
+Available codes:

+* `BSDP` - BSDataPuller (default, supports all features)
+* `BSPlus` - BeatSaberPlus (unreliable BSR IDs, no ranked stars)
+* `MOCK` - Virtual source which uses pre-defined events (for testing).

 While playing, the current song will appear in the top-right corner along with some supplemental information like difficulty, length, ranked stars and PP. Additionally, an accuracy graph and the currently selected modifiers are